xerial/sbt-pack/README.md

 #### Full build configuration

+sbt-pack will generate launcher scripts for calling `def main(args:Array[String]): Unit` method.
+You can manually set the `packMain` variable to specify mappings from launcher scripts to their corresponding main classes (for example `packMain := Map("hello" -> "myprog.Hello")`) will create `target/pack/bin/hello` script and it will call `myprog.Hello` method.

-Import `xerial.sbt.Pack.packAutoSettings` into your project settings (Since version 0.6.2). sbt-pack finds main classes in your code and generates programs for them accordingly.
+If `packMain` setting is missing, sbt-pack will find main classes in your code and generates launcher scripts for them.
 The main classes must be Scala objects that define `def main(args:Array[])` method.
-The program names are the main classes names, hyphenized.
+The program names will be the main classes names, hyphenized.
 (For example, main class `myprog.ExampleProg` gives program name `example-prog`.)

-Alternatively, import `xerial.sbt.Pack.packSettings` instead of `xerial.sbt.Pack.packAutoSettings`.
-The main classes in your program will then not be guessed.
-Manually set the `packMain` variable, a mapping from your program names to their corresponding main classes (for example `packMain := Map("hello" -> "myprog.Hello")`).

 **build.sbt**